History of modern Tunisia: Diplomacy

 During Ben Ali's presidency, Tunisia pursued a moderate foreign policy promoting peaceful settlement of conflicts.
 Tunisia took a middle of the road approach contributing to peacemaking especially in the Middle East and Africa.
 Tunisia hosted the first-ever Palestinian American dialogue.
 While contributing actively to the Middle East peace process, Tunisian diplomacy supported the Palestinian cause.
-As host to the Palestine Liberation Organization from 1982–1993, considerable efforts were made to moderate the views of the organization.
+As host to the Palestine Liberation Organization from 1982 to 1993, considerable efforts were made to moderate the views of the organization.
 Tunisia has, since the early 1990s, called for a "concerted" international effort against terrorism.
 It has also been a key US partner in the effort to fight global terrorism through the Trans-Sahara Counter-Terrorism Initiative.

 President Ben Ali mostly retained his predecessor's pro-western foreign policy, though he improved ties with the Arab-Moslem world.
 He took several initiatives to promote solidarity, dialogue and cooperation among nations, initiating the United Nations World Solidarity Fund to eradicate poverty and promote social development based on the successful experience of the Tunisian National Solidarity Fund.
 Ben Ali also played a lead role in the UN's proclaiming 2010 as the International Year of Youth.